"Red Dead Redemption 2" Horseman Challenges

 When they say EVERY horse breed they actually mean nine of the 12 available breeds, but let's not get caught up in semantics.
 This is an easier Challenge than you think, it just takes time.
 Speaking of which setting up camp and sleeping until Morning is the smart thing to do.
 Herds of wild horses seem to be more plentiful in the early hours of the day, at least in my experience with the game.
 However certain horses only show up in certain areas (more on that in a second).

-Just like with hunting use Eagle Eye (In on both Sticks/L3+R3) to help track a desired wild horse that has escaped your view.
+Just like with hunting use Eagle Eye (push in on both Sticks/L3+R3) to help track a desired wild horse that has escaped your view.
 Make sure you have plenty of Stamina.
 Once you lasso a horse, and approach it to mount, you'll burn through your Stamina meter.
 If it depletes the horse will break away and you'll have to chase it down again.
-Also like I mentioned above keep pressing X/Square to Calm the horse as you approach it to mount, and during the breaking process.
+Also remember to keep pressing X/Square to Calm the horse as you approach it to mount, and during the breaking process.

-Hungarian Halfbred: You can find this horse around the "O" of "New Hanover", or at least that's where I always find it.
+- Hungarian Halfbred: You can find this horse around the "O" of "New Hanover," or at least that's where I always find it.
 Unlike the first Red Dead Redemption it won't always be a pale white coat.
 In my experience it's more of a burgundy or brownish color.
-It's a semi rare-ish (or I just don't know another place to search for one).
-You can find it East of Emerald Ranch or in the mountains North near the border of Ambarino.
+It's semi rare-ish (or I just don't know another place to search for one).
+You can find it east of Emerald Ranch or in the mountains north near the border of Ambarino.

-Nakota: These horses pop up in a few places down in New Austin, BUT you can find one on the West shore of Flat Iron Lake.
+- Nakota: These horses pop up in a few places down in New Austin, BUT you can find one on the west shore of Flat Iron Lake.
 On the piece of land around the Upper Montana River from Blackwater (see second screenshot and third video).
 The tough part about this one is it will try to escape into the lake, and you can't drag a live wild horse out of the water with the lasso (trust me I tried).
 If this, and it will, happens just ride away a little and wait at a distance.
-Eventually the Nakota's Stamina drains and will return to shore (or shure as Arthur pronounces it).
+Eventually the Nakota's Stamina drains and will return to shore (or "shure" as Arthur would pronounce it).
 Afterwards you can break it without much of a fight.
-Although that's kind of sad if you think about it...
+Although that's kind of sad if you think about it . . .
 So don't!